rvbug/QML/README.md

 # Quantum Gravity (QG)

-Quantum Gravity (QG) helps describe gravity according to the principles of quantum mechanics and probably will help us to understand what happens near black hole and the moment of singularity.
+Quantum Gravity (QG) helps describe gravity according to the principles of quantum mechanics and will help us to understand what happens near black hole and the moment of singularity.

 <br>

-# Rust Crates (TBD)
+# Rust (WIP)
-- quil-rs
-- qcs
-- autograd
-- ndarray
-- nlopt
+All the code are being converted to rust.

 ---